j2-misc/AvernusWiki/content/3 - Session Notes/Session 31, 5 March 2025 - Last Call.md

 "I've given it to you for free."
 He asked the party why they were so quick to judge.

-Yashio and Kiarin had a dialogue, through which she realized that Yashio was responsible for razing Idyllglenn, under the instruction of [[Frazerblu]], the real Karnivash, but it was him who set into motion the events that led to Zariel's fall and the damnation of Elturel.
+Yashio and Kiarin had a dialogue, through which she realized that Yashio was responsible for razing Idyllglenn, under the instruction of [[The Collector|Fraz-Urb'luu]], the real Karnivash, but it was him who set into motion the events that led to Zariel's fall and the damnation of Elturel.

 Mekhi asked Yashio how they could guarantee he'd stick to his word, suggesting a contract, which he resisted.
 Then, he offered an ultimatum: when they'd return to Elturel, they would see Bel and him.
 They could slay Bel and he would destroy the Companion, freeing Elturel, or they could wrench the Staff of Power from his cold, dead hands.
 Then he was gone.